SAslan8006/PatikaDersleri/İngilizceA1/oznenesnezamirleri.md

 Let's go somewhere to relax(Hadi rahatlamak için biryerlere gidelim.).
 Someone is coming toward us.
 Do you have something in the refrigerator?
+## anyone/anybody  -anything - anywhere
+There isn't anyone in the classroom.
+I'm not doing anything now.
+I don't want to go anywhere.
+Do you have anything in your pocket?
+Is there anyone to talk?